Jikkyō Oshaberi Parodius

-is a game developed by Konami and made for the Super Famicom.
+is a 1995 horizontal-scrolling shooter game developed and published by Konami for the Super Famicom.
 It is part of the Parodius series, a series of games that parody various shooter games and Japanese culture.
 Jikkyō Oshaberi Parodius features further parodies of other titles developed by Konami and also features a running commentary from Japanese voice actor Jōji Yanami.

 The game is about various characters seeking out a legendary takoyaki that is only made once every 128 years.
 The player controls the character moving through scrolling levels shooting at various enemy squadrons that get in their way.
 The game was later ported to the Sega Saturn and PlayStation with various added features.

 The original game received positive reviews in Famicom Tsūshin, Total! and Super Play.
 Japanese publications often complimented on the narrative commentary as being very funny, while the gameplay was considered to be strong by some publications, others wrote the game was lacking in innovation or that the originality of the series had begun to grow stale.